 Moreover, by making my gyro wrap at home, I can make healthier choices with sides and sauces too; if I’m dining out, I’m having the ultra-large French fries with enough salt and sauce to make a cardiologist feint!
 For all these reasons, I’m a big fan of these slices, I’m not certain if they’re available year round now, but when I see them I always grab a box or two.

-Note: not many people know, but you can shop Trader Joes on Amazon (affiliate link) – where they offer quite a lot of their product range, provided it’s shelf stable.
+Note: not many people know, but you can shop Trader Joes on Amazon (affiliate link, we get a referral fee on sales) – where they offer quite a lot of their product range, provided it’s shelf stable.

 Trader Joe’s Gyro Slices – what’s in the box?